nfdi4cat/voc4cat/README.md

 To discuss about the tool that converts Excel to SKOS in gh-actions of this template, create an [voc4cat-tool issue](https://github.com/nfdi4cat/voc4cat-tool/issues).

-## How to use this template for my own vocabularies?
+## How to use this template for your own vocabularies?

 The template can be used to create your own independent repository for SKOS vocabularies maintenance.

-### Setting up our own github repository
+### Setting up your own github repository

 First create a new repository on github without any contents, named e.g. "my-new-vocabulary".
 Then set up your own independent vocabulary repository on the command line: